whithajess/DockerNexpose/README.md

 ```

 ### Check State
-nexpose probably hasn't finished setting up all its stuff yet which is why you cant log in anyway docker attach $PID should show you wtf its up to docker ps will show running
+Nexpose takes awhile to set up all its stuff.
+`docker attach $PID` should show you where its up to.

 ### Log In
   * use your local browser port 49160: https://localhost:49160/